ethanjli/pinspawn-action/README.md

     arguments for the init program, i.e. `systemd-nspawn` will be invoked like `systemd-nspawn --boot {args}`.

+- If `boot-partition-mount` is not specified, it will default to `/boot` (for compatibility with RPi OS bullseye) but emit a warning because the default value of this parameter will change to `/boot/firmware` in a future release.
+To suppress the warning (e.g. because you will continue building images on RPi OS bullseye), you can manually set the value of this parameter to `/boot`.

 ## Running Locally

 You may also be able to run the `gha-wrapper-pinspawn.sh` script on your own computer, but you will